Simplify extensions and integrations using SAP BTP, Kyma Runtime and SAP Integration Suite

 - Out-of-the-box solved connectivity with SAP Systems using an application connector and management plane.

-- Ability to consume services from hyper-scalers as well as SAP Cloud Platform using Service Catalog.
+- Ability to consume services from hyper-scalers as well as SAP Business Technology Platform using Service Catalog.

 - Deploying microservices and lambdas to implement extensions for customizing business logic.